Liversticks/Revised-phantom-Twitch-IRC-bot/README.md

 # Phantom Bot Twitch IRC Project
-# CURRENT VERSION: Alpha 5 (Development Build)
 ## By Robert C. Fritzen (Phantom139)
+## Updated and enhanced by Oliver Xie (Liversticks)
-## Supported Platforms: Windows 10, Linux (Ubuntu 16.04 Tested)
+## Supported Platforms: Windows 10

 ### Prerequisites ###
 No Libraries Required!!!
 This project uses all native C++11 code.

-* To Compile on Linux: You'll just need the 'cmake' package to build it!
-* To Compile on Windows 10: You'll need either cmake or MSVS 2015.
+* To Compile on Windows 10: This version is optimized for the latest version of Visual Studio.

-### Setup Instructions (Linux) ###
-Drop the files into a directory and open a terminal. cd to the directory and run the command 'cmake . && make' to compile, then run the code with ./PhantomBot

 ### Setup Instructions (Windows) ###
 Drop the files into a directory.
 Open Visual Studio and add all of the files to a project to compile.
 Run the compiled executable.
+Note: Visual Studio release-executables may require additional dependencies to run properly.

 ### Configuration Files ###
 There are two bot config files you can use.

 1. botconfig.txt contains information you'll need to obtain to run the bot You'll need to insert your account name associated with the bot, and the channel name of the channel you'd like the bot to be active in.
 Finally, you'll need to obtain your oauth code from Twitch.
 To obtain this, log into your bot account and naviagte to this link: http://twitchapps.com/tmi/ Copy the contents of the page and then paste it into the oauth line.
 2. adminusers.txt is a line delimited file of usernames who will have "admin status" on bot commands.
 These users will have elevated permissions which allow access to built in administrative functions such as !debugmode, !reset, !disconnect, and other commands you may choose to add to the bot.
 (You can just as easily add multiple levels of admin to the bot by customizing the Admin.h/.cpp files to do so.
+Note: as of now, admin mode is disabled because there aren't any admins)

 ### Features ###
-This is a very basic Twitch IRC bot with a very flexible and easy to navigate code-base.
+Phantom built a very basic Twitch IRC bot with a very flexible and easy to navigate code-base.
 At it's core, this bot has the following features:

 * Connection via native Sockets
 * Message Parsing System to Inquire and Parse Twitch IRC Commands